 In very isolated areas where there is no mains electricity supply, isolated home owners have to generate their own using either solar, wind or water.
 Whilst this is never like living off a mains supply, it can work out cheaper than trying to have a mains supply fitted.

-When is comes to heating your remote home, you might enjoy your open fire or log burners, but chances are that you need to give some thought to how you will heat your home and water supply, and how you will cook your food.
+When it comes to heating your remote home, you might enjoy your open fire or log burners, but chances are that you need to give some thought to how you will heat your home and water supply, and how you will cook your food.
 There are a few options which I will discuss below.

 Heating your remote home

+Once you have established the energy source, be sure to find out the type of tank you have at the property.
+You will need to find out if you have an above or underground tank and then make a decision about whether you want to change that or not.
+Some people don’t find the tanks unsightly, and that’s fine, it’s a personal choice of course.
 If you aren’t able to ‘hide’ your tank somewhere on your property, you might want to consider re-sighting it under the ground.
 The main thing to check is whether the delivery company can access the tank without you being there, so you don’t have to be present for deliveries.

 There are plenty of remote homes with oil tanks in the garden, this remains a popular option for heating rural homes and water supplies.
 You order your oil online and a tanker comes to your home to fill it up for you, all fairly straightforward really, but it is a system that can take a bit of getting used to, if you have been used to being on mains.